vincepri/orchestra/README.md

 - The application can be run in every folder inside the `GOPATH`, e.g. let's assume that we have a single repo (called `myservices`) with all the services in different folders, you can run orchestra inside that folder and it will recursively (with `depth=1`) look in every directory for a configuration file (i.e. `service.yml`) and register the services.
 This approach works seamlessly with services split in multiple repositories in one GitHub account.
 - Logging is extremely important, and with great logging comes great responsibilities.
 For simplicity we'll redirect the output of a service into a file, then we use `github.com/ActiveState/tail` library to aggregate the logs of different services, maybe make them colorful and prefix them with the service name.
 - Code reload of Go binaries can be achieved using `github.com/skelterjohn/rerun`.
 It relies on `fsnotify` and it watches for changes in the Go files.
 It can be possible, before every run, to run the tests again using `go test`.
 I am considering of forking the project for the sake of better logging.
+- The application is a pure command-line toolkit, for this reason we may need commands, maybe subcommands and flags.
+For simplicity I intend to use the well known `github.com/codegangsta/cli` library.